20 Free Things to Do in La Jolla, California

 8. Warwick’s La Jolla Events

-One of La Jolla most beloved stores, Warwick’s Books, hosts events with well-known authors that you can take a look at on their calendar.
-While some are book signings (in which case you’d need to buy a book), other events include interesting talks with a variety of authors that are both local and not, including celebrities (we saw Ozzy Osbourne and Apolo Ohno there).
+While some are book signings (in which case you’d need to buy a book), other events include interesting talks with a variety of local and non-local authors, including celebrities (we saw Ozzy Osbourne and Apolo Ohno there).

 It’s the country’s oldest family-owned bookstore.